 Our scheme aims to respect its surroundings in terms scale, massing and proportions.

-In summary, the initial design principles are to:
+In summary, the amended design principles are to:

-- provide a desired layout,
+- provide a desired layout ,

-- complement the existing urban fabric,
+- complement the existing urban fabric, and retain existing feature trees and landscaping

-- reinforce current communal amenities,
+- reinforce current communal amenities.

-- foster a sense of pride and identity within the local community.